 Thanks to new partnerships with Authorea and Overleaf, you can now submit papers directly from these collaborative authoring tools to the Astronomical Journal and the Astrophysical Journal family.

-Authors publishing in AAS Journals have a new payment option in response to author requests and funding agency requirements.
+Authors publishing in the Astronomical Journal and/or the Astrophysical Journal family have a new payment option in response to author requests and funding-agency requirements.

 The AAS is looking for a contract programmer to lead the software development activities of the WorldWide Telescope/Astrolabe project, funded by the National Science Foundation.